Explore

 6. Apollonia!!!

-I always thought that people who memorized large chunks of speeches in movies as a way of entertaining and impressing others were nerds.
-Then one time, on a date, I found myself actually reciting this entire speech to the young lady whom I was with.
-And I didn't even realize that my mind had subconsciously memorized it.
-It's amazing the things one can find out about one's self when they're trying to get into a girl's pants.
+I always thought that people who memorized large chunks of speeches from movies as a way of entertaining and impressing others were nerds.
+Then one day, back during my single days, while I was on a first date, I found myself actually reciting this entire speech to the young lady whom I was with as a way of impressing her.
+Up until that point, I didn't even realize that my mind had subconsciously memorized it from watching it so much.
+It's amazing the things one can find out about oneself when they're trying to get into a girl's pants.

 4. Lines like "Sleeping with the fishes" or " Time to take out the mattresses", phrases that have since become part of the lexicon of popular culture.